Introduction

 # *CLI> dongle show devices # ID Group State RSSI Mode Submode Provider Name Model Firmware IMEI IMSI Number # dongle0 0 Free 2 0 0 Yoigo E1762 11.126.13.00.00 xxxx yyy Unknown # *CLI>

-That’s it!
-You have successfully installed and configured chan_dongle.
-The next step is to configure your new GSM gateway.
+.
+The next step is to configure your new GSM gateway within Asterisk.

-I am still experimenting with this device, but so far, the quality has been good and better than what I experienced with the Portech GSM gateway.
-The price per port is also more favorable, and it can send and receive SMS and USSD.
+I am still experimenting with this setup, but so far, the voice quality has been good—better than my experience with a Portech GSM gateway.
+The cost per port is also more favorable, and this solution supports sending and receiving SMS and USSD messages.

 Good luck!

-If you want to try my system, you can download the latest image here.
-The flashing instructions are the same as for any Raspberry Pi image: gunzip the .gz file, insert the SD card, and flash it using the Linux DD command.
-For example, you can refer to this resource for detailed flashing procedures.
+If you wish to try my pre-configured system, you can download the latest image here.
+Flashing instructions are standard for Raspberry Pi images: decompress the .gz file, insert the SD card, and use the dd